If you still have questions there aren’t covered in our FAQ, please contact us! We’re always happy to explain, answer questions and help!

 Q: Do you offer a hot lunch program?

-A: Three days a week (MWF), we offer “hot meals” that students may pre-order.
+A: Two days a week (WF), we offer “hot meals” that students may pre-order.
 These meals are provided from restaurants with which we have made delivery arrangements.

 Q: Do your students receive scholarships for college and what are the names of some of the colleges where graduates typically attend?